DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/AWS/KEYNOA.md

 # KEYNOA Setup

-First you start by configurating the device with the KEYNOA cloud.
+First you start by configuring the device with the KEYNOA.

 ## Create Data Hub
 1. In the KEYNOA UI create the Data Hub you want your device to connect to.